Tomo1912/terraform-portfolio-project/README.md

 ## Deployment Process (Step-by-Step)

-The deployment consists of two main parts: provisioning the infrastructure and deploying the application.
+The deployment consists of three main parts: a one-time backend setup, provisioning the infrastructure, and deploying the application.

+### Part 0: Backend Infrastructure Setup (One-Time Only)

+To enable secure and remote state management, a dedicated S3 bucket and a DynamoDB table must exist before the main infrastructure can be provisioned.
+For this project, these were **created manually in the AWS Console**.

+1.  **S3 Bucket for Terraform State:** A private S3 bucket with versioning enabled.
+2.  **DynamoDB Table for State Locking:** A table with a partition key named `LockID` (Type: String).

 ### Part 1: Provisioning the Infrastructure (Terraform)